On a Conjecture on Uniform Group Drawings in the Coupon Collector Problem: Proofs

 The process described above is very similar to the process in the classical CCP.
 However, we may finish slightly sooner since in mini-steps of the form $ks+j$ with $2 \le j \le s$, some coupons that already showed up are excluded from being drawn.
 On the other hand, we may finish somewhat later due to the restriction that the number of mini-steps has to be divisible by $s$.
 Now define random variables $(Z_{i})_{i=1}^\infty$, that will let us tie these processes together, by

 where $G_{j,i}\sim$ Geo$(\frac{n-j}{n})$ is independent of $I_{i}$ for $1 \le j \le s-1$.
 Let $Z = \sum_{i=1}^\infty Z_{i}$.
 Then,

+The penultimate equality holds since $I_{k s+1}=I_{ks+2}= \cdots = I_{ks+s}$ for all $k \ge 0$.
 By the discussion above, $Z$ is very similar to the random variable counting the drawings in the classical CCP.
-The two would be the same if we were guaranteed that our process terminates after a number divisible by $s$ of mini-steps.
+The two would be the same if we were guaranteed that our process terminates after a number of mini-steps divisible by $s$.
 If the process ends at a mini-step $ks +j$, where $1 \le j \le s-1$, we ``pay'' $s-j$ additional geometric random variables, and therefore more drawings than the classical CCP process.
 Thus, we obtain a lower and an upper bound for $\E[Z]$:

 By ($\ref{Yexp}$):